shikanchen/sciprog_23/Week 5/README.md

 ```

 ## Note
-You will be prompted for the the number of terms for the Fibonacci sequence and the delta for artanh calculation to see the results.
+You will be prompted for the number of terms for the Fibonacci sequence and the delta for artanh calculation to see the results.